This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What can you do?

 Include a healthy amount of quality whole food fats with every meal.
 The amount you need will vary depending on your unique genetics and metabolic type.
 Some people do incredibly well on a diet high in fats and animal protein, while others only need a small amount to support healthy hormones and immune function.
 Where you sit on this scale will require some trial and error and listening to your biofeedback.
-You can read more about this and get some helpful tips for finding the right amount of fat for you in our blog post 'Are You Eating Right for You'.

 Our favourite types of fat to include in your diet are: